openshift-labs/learn-katacoda/apicurio/step04.md

 ```

-**Step 3:** Search the for artifacts that contain the term `Bob` and return the resutls in JSON format.
+**Step 3:** Search the for artifacts that contain the term `Bob` and return the results in JSON format.

 `curl -s localhost:8080/api/search/artifacts?search=Bob | json_pp -json_opt pretty,canonical`{{execute}}